JonasSamuelsson/Handyman/docs/handyman.mediator.md

 }
 ```

-The `Mediator` class takes a service provider delegate and configuration object as constructor dependencies.
+The `Mediator` class takes a service provider delegate and an optional configuration object as constructor dependencies.

-The configuration object is used to enable the request/event pipelines.
+There are extension methods available for `Publish` and `Send` that doesn't take a `CancellationToken`.

-There are extension methods available for IMediator for `Publish` and `Send` that doesn't take a `CancellationToken`.
+`Mediator` supports pipeline handlers that allows for code to be executed before the final request/event handler(s).

-### Send request
+## Requests

 Requests can be used both for commands and queries.
 First, create a message: